ZarghamHassan/SCT_ML_1/README.md

 - **Model Saving**: The trained model is saved for reuse without needing to retrain.
 - **Input Validation**: Ensures that users enter valid numeric values for prediction.

+## Model

+This project utilizes a **Linear Regression** model from the `scikit-learn` library to predict house prices based on input features.
+The model is trained on historical housing data and saved as `house_prediction_model.pkl` for future predictions.

 ## Technologies Used

 - Python